Mired bin Ra'ad: Early life and education

-Ra'ad studied at Reed's School in England and at the Hun School of Princeton, New Jersey, graduating in 1983.
-He then graduated from Tufts University, Medford, Massachusetts, in 1987.
-He graduated from the University of Cambridge with a masters in philosophy and historical studies in 1988.
-He attended to Royal Military Academy Sandhurst and graduated in 1990.
-He then returned to Tufts University and studied at The Fletcher School of Law and Diplomacy and graduated in 1995.
+He pursued higher education at Tufts University, Medford, Massachusetts, earning a degree in 1987.
+Furthering his studies, he obtained a master's degree in philosophy and historical studies from the University of Cambridge in 1988.
+His commitment to service led him to the Royal Military Academy Sandhurst in the United Kingdom, from which he graduated in 1990.
+Prince Mired then returned to Tufts University, attending The Fletcher School of Law and Diplomacy, where he graduated in 1995.